simonmichael/hledger_site/price-syntax.md

   (A timestamp may be added, but is ignored.)

 - In a posting, `AMT @ UNITPRICE` declares the per-unit price that was used to convert AMT into the price's commodity.
-  Eg: `2A @ 3B` records that 2A was posted, in exchange for 6B.
+  E.g., `2A @ 3B` records that 2A was posted, in exchange for 6B.

 - `@@ TOTALPRICE` is another form of `@`, sometimes more convenient.
-  Eg: `2A @@ 5.99B` records that 2A was posted in exchange for 5.99B.
+  E.g., `2A @@ 5.99B` records that 2A was posted in exchange for 5.99B.

 ## In Ledger

 - Any use of `@` also generates an implicit `P` directive.
-  Eg:
+  E.g.,

       2019/1/1
         a  2A @ 3B